Bob Friend (newscaster): Sky News

 After 20 years with the BBC, Friend returned to the United Kingdom to work on the start-up Sky News.
 Friend's first appearance on Sky News was on 2 February 1989 alongside Kay Burley, but his best known on-screen partner was Anna Botting, and they became one of channel's most popular news duos.

 Friend became the best recognised face of Sky News, and as a result of being spotted by Tom Cruise while he watched Sky News on a short visit to London, Friend had cameos in a number of 1990s films, including Independence Day and Mission Impossible.

 Radio

 Friend was a guest presenter on LBC News 1152 during the 2005 United Kingdom general election.

 Honours

-In June 2003, Friend was awarded an MBE for services to broadcasting in the Queen's Birthday Honours List, shortly before his retirement presenting alongside Creegor on 23 October, nearly 15 years after his first appearance.
+In June 2003, Friend was awarded an MBE for services to broadcasting in the Queen's Birthday Honours List, shortly before his retirement presenting alongside Vivien Creegor on 23 October, nearly 15 years after his first appearance.